-- Pheromones: Pheromones are substances produced by the body that act through the senses, typically smell, of nearby animals of the same species.
-For several days after giving birth to a litter of puppies, a female dog releases a pheromone that calms and soothes her puppies, giving them a sense of security and comfort.
+- Pheromones: Pheromones are chemical "signals" produced by an animal's body that help them communicate with nearby animals of the same species.
+For several days after giving birth to a litter of puppies, a female dog releases a pheromone that helps calm and soothe her puppies, giving them a sense of security and comfort.
 This pheromone has been copied synthetically and is available in both a spray and collar form.
 It’s called Adaptil™, sometimes sold under the Comfort Zone name.
-Spray a little (a spritz or two) on your dog's favorite stuffed toy or blanket prior to car travel, or put the Adaptil Comfort Zone Collar on your dog with travel anxiety may help to decrease their anxiety.
+Spray a little (a spritz or two) on your dog's favorite stuffed toy or blanket prior to car travel, or put the Adaptil Comfort Zone Collar on your dog to help decrease their anxiety.

-- Homeopathic preparations: Essences of flowers and plants make up homeopathic remedies that may help to calm a pet’s anxiety.
-One of the more popular is called Rescue Remedy for Pets and has a distinctive yellow label.
-Some people swear by it, which is why we're including it here.
+- Homeopathic preparations: Essences of flowers and plants make up homeopathic remedies that may help to calm some pet’s anxiety.
+One of the more popular products for dogs is called Rescue Remedy for Pets — some people swear by it, which is why we're including it here.
 However, do be aware that the science doesn't necessarily support the efficacy or use of such products and so we recommend using some of the other environmental changes, products, supplements, and even medications discussed first.

 - Conditions within the car: Some pets might travel better if there’s soothing music or fresh air in the car.
-Try playing classical music (you might want to try the Noise Phobia Series from Through A Dog’s Ear) and/or opening the windows a bit.
-(Just don’t let your dog put his head out the window.
-Doing so risks injuries to his eyes, ears, nose, throat, and skull.)
+Try playing classical music (not "classic rock," but classical ;-) and/or opening the windows a bit.
+Just don’t let your dog put their head out the window.
+Doing so risks injuries to their eyes, ears, nose, throat, and skull.